zhulcher/SuperaAtomic/README.md

 **Optional but strongly recommended**: implement a unit test for the added component of your code so that we can reduce chance of someone else breaking in future development.

+## Communication for development
+* Feel free to use github issues!
+We try to be attentive as much as possible.
+* Join our weekly ND Technical Software Meeting (noon PST every Wednesday, here's [indico category](https://indico.slac.stanford.edu/category/23/)).
+* Join our mailing list dunend-simreco-technical@listserv.slac.stanford.edu
+  - Send an email to listserv@listserv.slac.stanford.edu with an empty title.
+The body should include this text: `SUBSCRIBE DUNEND-SIMRECO-TECHNICAL FIRST LAST` where you should replace the `FIRST` and `LAST` with your first and last names respectively.
+* Join our slack channel (contact [Kazu](mailto:kterao@slac.stanford.edu)).

 ## Status

 More documentation to come.